ABOUT AWPMA

 The AWPMA Team

 Kuy Rider is the General Manager of Allure Pest Solutions (formerly Conquer Termites Northside) and a licensed general and timber pest professional with over 15 years in the industry.
-Since 2014, she has helped grow the business from a two-person operation into a thriving team of 20, focusing on staff development, strong culture, and sustainable business systems.

 In recognition of her contributions, Kuy was awarded the AWPMA Excellence Award in 2021, honouring her leadership, professionalism, and dedication to lifting others.
 She now serves as Queensland Chair and a National Board Director of AEPMA, where she helps shape policy and support pest management professionals across the country.